juniorsundarCasual/TGT/vault/volume-6.chapter-412.md

 "Where did you hear that name?"
 She asked while grabbing Kano by his collars.

-Kano raised a wobbling finger and pointed at her seat, "It was written in front of your seat!"
+Kano raised a wobbling finger and pointed at her seat, "It was written on your seat!"

 "Damn it, Raidon!"
 She yelled at the central dwarf.
 "I've asked a million times to change that stupid thing.
 Its been a century since I separated from that bastard, yet that name is still etched into every official document that comes my way!
 When will you-"